1. Stopped By The Police On The Street, Now What?

 ANSWER:

-No, it is best to cooperate.
-By running, you may create the impression that you have committed an offence, and this may give the police officer reasonable suspicion to arrest you.
+No, in the moment you may feel fear take over and consider running but it is better for your and your loved one's safety to stay calm and cooperate.
+By running, you may create the impression that you have committed an offence, and, if they did not have it before, running may give the police officer reasonable suspicion to arrest you.

-If you run and the police have asked you to stop or informed you that you are under arrest, the police are allowed to use reasonable force to bring you under arrest, as you may be deemed to be resisting.
+If you run and the police have asked you to stop or informed you that you are under arrest, the police are allowed to use reasonable force to bring you under arrest, as you may be deemed to be resisting which will put your life in danger.

 h.
 Can I tell others (siblings, for example) to run?